Exploring Higgs-Photon Production at the LHC: Validity of EFT and interpretation of the results

 where $m_{t}$ denotes the top mass and $\tan \beta$ is equal to the ratio of vacuum expectation values of the two Higgses: $\tan \beta = \frac{\langle H_{u} \rangle}{\langle H_{d} \rangle}$ and $m_{\tilde{t}}^2 = \frac{m_{\tilde{t}L}^2+m_{\tilde{t}_R}^2}{2}$ and $r=\frac{m_{\tilde{t}_L}^2-m_{\tilde{t}_R}^2}{m_{\tilde{t}_L}^2+m_{\tilde{t}_R}^2}$.
 While deriving Eqn.~\ref{mssm_eft_loop}, it has been assumed that the electroweak gauginos are much heavier than the stop quarks.

 Thus, the loop contribution arising from MSSM scales as inverse square of the stop mass in the limit when stop is heavier than all other SM particles.
 This is also evident from Fig.~\ref{fig:MSSM}(a).
-For large stop masses, this $c_{MSSM}$ can be identified with the following combination of SMEFT operators, $C^{EFT} = c_W^2 C_{HB}+s_W^2 C_{HW} $ (see Table~\ref{tab:rgb}).
-Thus the upper limits of $C_{HB}$ and $C_{HW}$ can be translated to stop parameters $m_{\tilde{t}}$ and $X_{t}$ through the same relation \cite{J_Ellis_Tevlong_Y}.
+For large stop masses, this $C^{MSSM}$ can be interpreted from the constraints on anomalous coupling $g_{h\gamma\gamma}$.
+This coupling can be expressed as the following combination of effective operators, $C^{EFT} = c_W^2 C_{HB}+s_W^2 C_{HW} - c_W s_W C_{HWB} $ (see Table~\ref{tab:rgb}).
+Thus, $g_{h\gamma\gamma}$ obtained from the upper limits of parameters $C_{HB}$, $C_{HW}$ and $C_{HWB}$ can be translated to stop parameters $m_{\tilde{t}}$ and $X_{t}$ through the same relation \cite{J_Ellis_Tevlong_Y}.